Retrospective Meetings 101

 - Voting is usually quick.
 If it seems like those last few tics are taking some time to roll in, offer a verbal 30-second-to-completion time limit

-- If you’re having trouble deciding how to cast your final votes: throw an extra vote on a topic you’ve already voted for, to give it an extra chance to be discussed.
-OR,
+- If you’re having trouble deciding how to cast your final votes: throw an extra vote on a topic you’ve already voted for, to give it an extra chance to be discussed

-- Vote on topics that might have the most impact on the team if they were discussed openly
+- Or you can vote on topics that might have the most impact on the team if they were discussed openly

 - The Facilitator’s role is to move the team from discussion to action.
 If the team is stuck in prolonged discussion on a particular topic, ask, “What’s our first step?”